Giovanni de la Fontana

 Almost each picture in Bellicorum instrumentorum is accompanied by a few lines to a couple of paragraphs of text.
 The first sentence is usually in Latin with the remainder written in a substitute cypher system.
 There are probably various reasons that account for why the text was encoded, although secrecy is unlikely to have been the main priority.
 There was something of a magician in Fontana (who even portrayed himself as a magus), who is thought to have built toy models of a few of the automata, so projecting a veil of esoteric mysticism will have appealed to his desire to amaze readers.
 Coded writing may also have offered a form of copyright, providing one level of difficulty for any unauthorized copying.
 As Fontana's only other extant manuscript (Secretum de thesauro experimentorum ymaginationis hominum), devoted to mnemonic devices, memory and natural philosophy experiments, was also drafted in the same code, it is speculated that the author considered the code a symbolic writing system that conferred particular significance on the contents.

-The other treatises of Fontana discussed also many other devices and problems, e.g. sand clocks, surveying methods, parabolic burning mirrors, methods of painting, hydraulic engineering, etc. Most probably Fontana was, as his predecessor Villard de Honnecourt, not a real inventor, but simply a clever and curious man, who managed to brought together a range of many known technologies, drawn from Ctesibius of Alexandria and Philon of Byzantion up to the medieval Arabic scientists like Al-Jazari, augmented with Fontana's own, sometimes fanciful, designs and dared to present them in an accessible format as a kind of a technical manual.
+The other treatises of Fontana discussed also many other devices and problems, e.g. sand clocks, surveying methods, parabolic burning mirrors, methods of painting, hydraulic engineering, etc. Most probably Fontana was, as his predecessor Villard de Honnecourt, not a genuine inventor, but simply a clever and curious man, who managed to brought together a range of many known technologies, drawn from Ctesibius of Alexandria, Philon of Byzantion, Archimedes, etc. up to the medieval Arabic scientists like Al-Jazari and Al-Kindi, augmented with Fontana's own, sometimes fanciful, designs and dared to present them in an accessible format as a kind of a technical manual.

 Another image from Bellicorum instrumentorum: A mechanical toy